halars/TEDS_Parser_Matlab/README.md

 #Description
 This mex-interface is written in C up against National Instruments (NI) NIDAQmx driver.
 It serves as a base for further implementation of TEDS support in MatLab.
 This was developed due to the lack of such support in MatLab DAQ Toolbox.

 The implementation is made according to the *IEEE 1451.4 Sensor Templates Overview* and *IEEE 1451.4 Smart Transducers Template Description Language* (TDL) documents.
-A vital clue was delivered by [*Andrew Walsh*](http://awalsh128.blogspot.dk/2011/08/writing-teds-ieee-14514-parser.html).

-Devices on which it has been tested:
+Devices on which it has been tested successfully:
-* NI-PXIe
+* NI PXIe 1073 (NI Expresscard-8360)
-* CompactDAQ
+* NI USB-9162 (NI 9234)
-* USB Carrier
+* CompactDAQ (NI 9234)

 ##Compiling
 Compile from MatLab console through mex-interface as follows: